Akkari

 A customer reports a bug in Slack.
 A founder promises a pricing breakdown on a call.
 A prospect asks the same security question three times.
 An engineer ships the fix, but nobody tells the customer.
 A champion is ready to expand, but the blockers are scattered across email, Slack, Linear, and meeting notes.[3]

-At ten customers, the CEO holds it in their head.
-At fifty, it's a Notion doc and a few Slack channels.
-At a hundred, half the team is spending half their week on the operational work created by the other half — and customers are slipping through the cracks anyway.
+At ten customers, the CEO holds it in their head and maybe a Notion doc and some internal Slack channels.
+But past that, half the team is spending half their week on the operational work created by the other half — and customers are slipping through the cracks anyway.

 The conventional response is to layer in more tooling: a CRM for accounts, a ticketing system for support, a call-recording tool for sales, a customer success platform for retention.
 Each surface has its own database, its own AI summary feature, and its own narrow notion of what "the customer" is.
 None of them close the loop on the actual work.